-Exercise 1: Launching Jalview from the Jalview website
+Exercise 1: Launching Jalview from the Jalview Website

 - 1.a.
 Open the Jalview web site (www.jalview.org) in your web browser.
 Launch Jalview by clicking on the pink 'Launch Jalview' Desktop button in the top right hand corner.
 This will download and open a jalview.jnlp webstart file. - 1.b.
-Dialogue boxes will open and ask if you want to open the jalview.jnlp file as the file is an application downloaded from the Internet, click Open.
-(Note you maybe asked to update Java, if you agree then it will automatically update the Java software).
+Dialog boxes will open and ask if you want to open the jalview.jnlp file as the file is an application downloaded from the Internet, click Open.
+(Note you may be asked to update Java, if you agree then it will automatically update the Java software).
 As Jalview opens, four demo Jalview windows automatically load. - 1.c.
-If you are having trouble, it may help changing the browser you are using, as the browsers and it's version may affect this process. - 1.d.
+If you are having trouble, it may help changing the browser you are using, as the browsers and its version may affect this process. - 1.d.
 To deactivate the opening of the 4 demo sequences during the launch, go to the Tools ⇒ Preferences... menu on the desktop.
-A 'Preference' dialogue box opens, untick the box adjacent to the 'Open file' entry in the 'Visual' preferences tab.
+A 'Preference' dialog box opens, untick the box adjacent to the 'Open file' entry in the 'Visual' preferences tab.
 Click OK to save the preferences. - 1.e.
 Launch another Jalview workbench from the web site by clicking on the pink Launch button.
 The example alignment should not be loaded as Jalview starts up. - 1.f.
 To reload the original demo file select the File⇒ From URL entry in the Desktop menu.
-Click on the URL history button on the right hand side of the dialog box to view the files, select exampleFile_2_7.jar, then click OK.
+Click on the URL history button (a downward arrow on the right hand side of the dialog box) to view the files, select exampleFile_2_7.jar, then click OK.

-Note: Should you want to reload the example alignment or load your own sequence during the launch process, then go to the $Tools \Rightarrow Preferences...$ menu on the desktop.
+Note: Should you want to load your own sequence during the launch process, then go to the $Tools \Rightarrow Preferences...$ menu on the desktop.
 The tick the 'Open file' entry of 'Visual' preferences tab, type in the URL of the sequence you want to load.
-This file will load during the start up process.

 As the jalview.jnlp file launches Jalview on your desktop, you may want to move this from the downloads folder to another folder.
-Opening from this file will allow Jalview to be launched offline.
+Opening from the jnlp file will allow Jalview to be launched offline.